-Developmental disability (DD) information, including all records created in the course of providing services to DD customers Cannot be released without written permission from the parent or guardian of a minor with a developmental disability, or the guardian of an adult with developmental disability.
-NOTE When no guardian has been appointed, a developmentally disabled adult may authorize the release of his or her own information.
+Developmental disability (DD) information, including all records created in the course of providing services to DD customers parent or guardia disability, or the g disability.
+NOTE Wh dev auth sed without written permission from the an of a minor with a developmental guardian of an adult with developmental en no guardian has been appointed, a elopmentally disabled adult may norize the release of his or her own rmation.
 Genetic testing information Cannot be released without specific written consent from the person named in the information.
 Human Immunodeficiency Virus (HIV) or Acquired Immune Deficiency Syndrome (AIDS) information Cannot be released without specific written consent from the person named in the information.
-Mental health information Cannot be released unless a mental health professional has interviewed the person undergoing treatment.
-The mental health professional must provide a written statement that releasing the information is in the patient's best interest.
+Mental health information has interviewed t mental health pro sed unless a mental health professional the person undergoing treatment.
+The ofessional must provide a written eleasing the information is in the erest.